 Newsletter

-Cognitive stimulation comprises a set of therapeutic techniques aimed at maintaining or improving the functioning of cognitive functions.
+Cognitive stimulation comprises a set of therapeutic techniques that seek to maintain or improve the functioning of cognitive functions.
 In older adults with depression, these interventions are not only recommended but necessary, due to their effect on multiple dimensions of well-being.

 2. Reducing the impact of depression on cognitive functioning

-Active participation in cognitive exercises helps to counteract mental slowing and loss of initiative typical of depressive episodes, promoting motivation and concentration (Bennett & Thomas, 2014).
-This type of intervention can alleviate cognitive symptoms secondary to depression and improve daily functional performance.
+Active participation in cognitive exercises helps to counteract the mental slowing and loss of initiative typical of depressive episodes, favoring motivation and concentration (Bennett & Thomas, 2014).
+This type of intervention can relieve cognitive symptoms secondary to depression and improve daily functional performance.

-Depression in old age is associated with a higher risk of mild cognitive impairment and dementia (Ownby et al., 2006).
-Therefore, early interventions such as cognitive stimulation not only address current symptoms but can help slow future cognitive decline.
+Depression in old age is associated with an increased risk of mild cognitive impairment and dementia (Ownby et al., 2006).
+Therefore, early interventions such as cognitive stimulation not only treat current symptoms but can help slow future cognitive decline.

 Conclusion